 Thomas Jefferson said – “Not all analytics are created equal.”

 90% of organizations today use descriptive analytics which is the most basic form of analytics.
-The simplest way to define descriptive analytics is that, it answers the question “What has happened?”.
+The simplest way to define descriptive analytics is that it answers the question “What has happened?”.
 This type of analytics, analyses the data coming in real-time and historical data for insights on how to approach the future.
 The main objective of descriptive analytics is to find out the reasons behind precious success or failure in the past.
 The ‘Past’ here, refers to any particular time in which an event had occurred and this could be a month ago or even just a minute ago.
 The vast majority of big data analytics used by organizations falls into the category of descriptive analytics.

-A business learns from past behaviours to understand how they will impact future outcomes.
+A business learns from past behaviors to understand how they will impact future outcomes.
 Descriptive analytics is leveraged when a business needs to understand the overall performance of the company at an aggregate level and describe the various aspects.

 Dr. Michael Wu, chief scientist of San Francisco-based Lithium Technologies describes descriptive analytics as -“The simplest class of analytics, one that allows you to condense big data into smaller, more useful nuggets of information.”

 Descriptive analytics are based on standard aggregate functions in databases, which just require knowledge of basic school math.
 Most of the social analytics are descriptive analytics.
 They summarize certain groupings based on simple counts of some events.
 The number of followers, likes, posts, fans are mere event counters.
-These metrics are used for social analytics like average response time, average number of replies per post, %index, number of page views, etc. that are the outcome of basic arithmetic operations.
+These metrics are used for social analytics like average response time, the average number of replies per post, %index, number of page views, etc. that are the outcome of basic arithmetic operations.

-The best example to explain descriptive analytics are the results, that a business gets from the web server through Google Analytics tools.
+The best example to explain descriptive analytics is the results, that a business gets from the web server through Google Analytics tools.
 The outcomes help understand what actually happened in the past and validate if a promotional campaign was successful or not based on basic parameters like page views.

 The subsequent step in data reduction is predictive analytics.
-Analysing past data patterns and trends can accurately inform a business about what could happen in the future.
-This helps in setting realistic goals for the business, effective planning and restraining expectations.
+Analyzing past data patterns and trends can accurately inform a business about what could happen in the future.
+This helps in setting realistic goals for the business, effective planning, and restraining expectations.
 Predictive analytics is used by businesses to study the data and ogle into the crystal ball to find answers to the question “What could happen in the future based on previous trends and patterns?”

 Dr. Michael Wu, chief scientist of San Francisco-based Lithium Technologies said -"The purpose of predictive analytics is NOT to tell you what will happen in the future.
 It cannot do that.
 In fact, no analytics can do that.
-Predictive analytics can only forecast what might happen in the future, because all predictive analytics are probabilistic in nature."
+Predictive analytics can only forecast what might happen in the future because all predictive analytics are probabilistic in nature."

 Predictive analytics helps predict the likelihood of a future outcome by using various statistical and machine learning algorithms but the accuracy of predictions is not 100%, as it is based on probabilities.
-To make predictions, algorithms take data and fill in the missing data with best possible guesses.
-This data is pooled with historical data present in the CRM systems, POS Systems, ERP and HR systems to look for data patterns and identify relationships among various variables in the dataset.
-Organizations should capitalise on hiring a group of data scientists in 2016 who can develop statistical and machine learning algorithms to leverage predictive analytics and design an effective business strategy.
+To make predictions, algorithms take data and fill in the missing data with the best possible guesses.
+This data is pooled with historical data present in the CRM systems, POS Systems, ERP, and HR systems to look for data patterns and identify relationships among various variables in the dataset.
+Organizations should capitalize on hiring a group of data scientists in 2016 who can develop statistical and machine learning algorithms to leverage predictive analytics and design an effective business strategy.

 Predictive analytics can be further categorized as –